10 ways you’re failing at IT audits

 [ Beware the 12 'best practices' IT should avoid at all costs. | Get an inside look at 10 real-world digital transformations. | Get the latest insights by signing up for our CIO daily newsletter. ]

-“Many organizations I see in Canada still struggle to identify all their technology assets,” says Felix Acosta, manager of CIO advisory at KPMG, a consulting firm.
-“There is a particular challenge in organizations with older equipment such as an unlabelled server sitting in a room,” he adds.
+“Many organisations I see in Canada still struggle to identify all their technology assets,” says Felix Acosta, manager of CIO advisory at KPMG, a consulting firm.
+“There is a particular challenge in organisations with older equipment such as an unlabelled server sitting in a room,” he adds.

 In many companies, the quality of your IT inventory information is the greater challenge.

-“I have seen cases where the organization has spreadsheets and notes in various places about their technology assets.
+“I have seen cases where the organisation has spreadsheets and notes in various places about their technology assets.
 However, those tracking processes are typically updated manually.
 Scrambling to update these tracking documents right before an audit is a common practice,” Acosta says.

 “If you do not know what your technology assets are, you are likely to have problems with audits,” Acosta explains.
 After all, if you do not know your assets, how can you enforce controls and document that action?
 There are a variety of software products on the market that can help with hardware and software asset management.
 However, these systems may not be comprehensive.
 For instance, telling an auditor that you do not track cloud assets will not put you in a good light.